Feng Shui 2

 Feng Shui 2 (stylized as Feng Shui 二) is a 2014 Filipino supernatural horror film directed by Chito S. Roño, and a sequel to the 2004 film Feng Shui.
 Kris Aquino reprises her role as Joy Ramirez and Coco Martin plays Lester Anonuevo, the new owner of the cursed bagua.
 The film co-stars Cherry Pie Picache, Carmi Martin, Ian Veneracion, and Joonee Gamboa.
-It focuses on Lester (Martin) who, upon getting the cursed bagua, starts to have luck and prosperity, but with deadly consequences.
+It focuses on Lester (Martin) who, upon getting the cursed bagua mirror, starts to have luck and prosperity, but with deadly consequences.
 The film was also Star Cinema's official entry in the 2014 Metro Manila Film Festival.

 It is also the first Filipino film to be rendered in 4D and was exclusively shown at the XD Theater of SM Mall of Asia under the partnership of SM Lifestyle Entertainment and Star Cinema.

 Plot

-Ten years after the twins discover the cursed bagua mirror in Joy Ramirez's old house, the new owner of the mirror is horrified after finding her dead husband lying on a stuffed tiger toy, his death corresponding to his birth on the year of the Tiger, as a result of the good luck from the cursed bagua.
-The owner is urged to escape their condominium unit by what turn out to be the spirits of her twin daughters, one of whom shot her sister and father before killing herself.
-She jumps off the terrace and lands on monkey bars, revealing her to have been born in the year of the Monkey.
+Ten years after the twin girls find the cursed bagua mirror in Joy Ramirez's old house, its new owner is horrified to find her dead husband lying on a toy tiger, revealing him to have been born in the year of the Tiger, as a result of the good luck from the mirror.
+The owner is urged to escape their condominium unit by the twins' ghosts, one of whom shot her sister and father before jumping off the condo's balcony and landing on a set of monkey bars—she was born in the year of the Monkey.

-Lester Añonuevo, a hustler living in a slum, breaks into a Taoist temple to take the bagua mirror, which has been stored for safekeeping by Hsui Liao from the condo, upon orders of Lotus Feet's niece, who wants to repatriate the mirror to China.
-Despite returning it to her, the mirror reappears at Lester's house which leads to a turnaround in his fortunes.
-He is able to repay his loan shark, Paulo, for his motorcycle before the latter, who had stared into the mirror hits his head against a hotdog cart and dies.
-He finds a wallet with a phone and an ATM card, which he redeems.
-His absentee father Robert then returns and they move into an affluent estate.
-Before he leaves the slum, Lester sees the ghost of Lotus Feet, the woman who cursed the bagua in her dying breath.
-Later that night, Lester's alcoholic mother Ruby dies after ingesting rat poison, revealing her to be born in the year of the Rat.
+Lester Añonuevo, a hustler living in a slum, breaks into a Taoist temple to take the mirror, which has been stored by Hsui Liao for safekeeping, upon orders of Lotus Feet's niece, who wants to repatriate it to China.
+Despite returning it to her, the mirror reappears at Lester's house, showering him with luck.
+He repays his loan shark, Paulo, before the latter, who had stared into the mirror, fatally hits his head against a hotdog cart—he was born in the year of the Dog.
+He steals a wallet with a phone and an ATM card, which he redeems.
+His estranged father Robert comes and they move away.
+Before leaving the slum, Lester sees the ghost of Lotus Feet, the woman who cursed the mirror.
+Later that night, Lester's alcoholic mother Ruby dies after ingesting rat poison—she was born in the year of the Rat.
 This drives Lester to destroy the mirror.
-Joy, who is now a real estate agent, arrives for a transaction but leaves immediately when she sees the mirror, warning him not to accept any more good fortune.
-Upon returning to the door, he finds the mirror intact.
+Joy, now a real estate agent, shows up but leaves immediately upon seeing the mirror, warning him not to accept any more good fortune.
+Afterwards, he finds the mirror intact.